“Comment is free, but facts are sacred.”

 A statement that represents a clear but unacknowledged “flip-flop” from a previously-held position.

-There will be many occasions when it is impossible to render a snap judgment because the issue is very complex or there are good arguments on both sides.
+There are occasions when it is impossible to render a snap judgment because the issue is very complex or there are good arguments on both sides.
 In this case, we will withhold our judgment until we can gather more facts.
 We will use this website to shed as much light as possible on factual controversies that are not easily resolved.

 All judgments are subject to debate and criticism from our readers and interested parties, and can be revised if fresh evidence emerges.
 We invite you to join the discussion on these pages and contact the Fact Checker directly with tips, suggestions, and complaints.
 If you feel that we are being too harsh on one candidate and too soft on another, there is a simple remedy: let us know about misstatements and factual errors we may have overlooked.